-MOU: Memorandum of Understanding 36 See the Probation Department's Food and Nutrition cost analysis and data attached.
-37 Cost per Breakfast/Lunch only.
+MOU: Memorandum of Understanding See the Probation Department's Food and Nutrition cost analysis and data attached.
+Cost per Breakfast/Lunch only.
 The Probation Department does not maintain data for dinner and snacks.
 Meal costs are also subsidized by State and Federal School Breakfast/Lunch Nutrition Programs.

-- Resume in-house food services or obtain a new food services vendor: Preparing meals at the Juvenile Hall and serving them fresh daily will eliminate the issues that are stemming from having to prepare and store them a day in advance.
-It will also eliminate the need for the institutions staff to reheat the meals in the housing unit.
-If the current dietary staff cannot return to the Juvenile Hall to prepare meals, a new food services vendor is needed. - Change dinnertime to 5:00 p.m.
+- Terminate the current Food Services Contract with the San Mateo County Sheriff's Department. \$89.94 per individual meal is an unreasonable sum of monies to pay for the Food Services being provided to our youth. - Resume in-house Food Services or obtain a new Food Services vendor: Preparing meals at the Juvenile Hall and serving them fresh daily will eliminate the issues that are stemming from having to prepare and store them a day in advance.
+It will also eliminate the need for Probation staff to reheat each meal on the housing unit(s).
+If the current Food Services staff members cannot return to the Juvenile Hall to prepare meals, a new food services vendor is needed. - Change dinnertime to 5:00 p.m.
 Eating too early causes youth to become hungry before bedtime.
-A later dinnertime will also help youth maintain the healthy routines they have established during their incarceration upon their release. - Eliminate canned fruits and frozen vegetables, whenever possible and substitute them with fresh fruits, vegetables, and salads. - Offer additional sources of protein such as nuts and seeds are also recommended to offset hunger.
+A later dinnertime will also help youth maintain the healthy routines established during their incarceration upon their release. - Eliminate canned fruits and frozen vegetables, whenever possible and substitute them with fresh fruits, vegetables, and salads. - Offer additional sources of protein such as nuts and seeds are also recommended to offset hunger.

-BEHAVIORAL HEALTH & RECOVERY SERVICES - BHRS
+BEHAVIORAL HEALTH & RECOVERY SERVICES - BHRS YES NO N/A COMMENTS

-YES NO N/A COMMENTS Behavioral Health & Recovery Services offered at this facility.
+Behavioral Health & Recovery Services offered at this facility.
 X Services are variable and based upon the real time needs of the youth and their families.
-BHRS services include:

-Individual trauma focused Cognitive Behavioral Treatment (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), family therapy, art therapy, play therapy, crisis intervention and counseling, emergency services, psychotropic medication management, sleep health education and insomnia treatment.
-Case management services and attendance at biweekly MDT meetings.
-Mental Health and Drug &amp; Alcohol Screenings and Assessments.
+BHRS services include: Individual trauma focused Cognitive Behavioral Treatment (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), family therapy, art therapy, play therapy, crisis intervention and counseling, emergency services, psychotropic medication management, sleep health education and insomnia treatment.
+Case management services and attendance at biweekly MDT37 meetings.
+Mental Health and Drug & Alcohol Screenings and Assessments.
 Intensive Mental Health Treatment X No, youth typically meet with their assigned clinician once a week for between 30-50 minutes a session.
 Caseload Ratios: Clinicians X Current caseload ratios are 10:1.
 Clinicians provide services to youth at the Juvenile Hall, Camp Kemp, and to youth in the community.
 Youth report very positive interactions with their clinicians.
 Does BHRS have a designated therapeutically designed space(s) to provide mental health services?
 X No, BHRS does not have a therapeutically designed designated space to provide mental health services to youth in.
-Clinicians are use the programming room or ISM's office on the housing unit to provide services.
+Clinicians are use the programming room or ISM's 38 office on the housing unit to provide services.
 However, neither space is adequate.
 The programming room offers almost no privacy and the ISM's office is stark and cramped.
 Frequency of Treatment X Services are typically provided once a week or as agreed upon by the client and their clinician.

-&lt;sup>38MDT: Multidisciplinary Team Meeting ISM: Institutional Services Manager
+37MDT: Multidisciplinary Team Meeting 38 ISM: Institutional Services Manager: